 Early surgery for congenital defects is recommended to be performed within 2 years of life.
 This ensures better growth, development, and diminishes the chances of scarring and any untoward psychological effects.

-• Congenital hand deformities in children.
+- By Birth hand deformities in children.

-• Carpal tunnel syndrome.
+- Carpal tunnel syndrome.

-• Hand tumors.
+- Hand tumors.

-• Acute tendon, nerve and vessel injuries
+- Acute tendon, nerve, and vessel injuries.

-Meticulous suturing is required for reconstructive microvascular surgery used to treat leg defects.
+Meticulous suturing is required for reconstructive microvascular surgery to treat leg defects.
 The surgeon may request preoperative testing to ensure normal anatomy and assess the amount of operative success.
-The procedure is somewhat long and extensive and may require at least one week of hospitalization in most of the cases.
-However with the good results that accrue, one should really not think too much about this requirement.
+The procedure is long and extensive and may require at least one week of hospitalization in most of the cases.
+However, with the good results that accrue, one should really not think too much about this requirement.